tranhelen/tranhelen/_posts/2016-05-11-thegreatestgift.md

 When he passed, I wasn't there.
 I was on the other side of the globe back home living life as best I could as an empty husk.
 When *you're* the problem, you don't really know you *have* a problem.
 Life was going okay.

 I had just come off a barely emotionally maneagable series of events.
 I had closed my business.
 I cancelled a wedding.
 I left my partner of five years.
-I moved away from home into a place that was supposed to be ours.
+I moved away from home into a place which was supposed to be ours.
 I had a new job.
 Then I had another new job.
 All this, within the span of less than twelve months.

 I thought I was handling it.
 And then he died.